+- (1) Register of deeds;

+- (2) Code enforcement;

+- (3) Soil and water Conservation District;

+- (4) Agricultural Cooperative Extension;

+- (5) Land records office; and

+- (6) Any other office deemed necessary by the Advisory Board.

+- (c) Encouragement of VAD or EVAD.
+The County may take such action as it deems appropriate through the Advisory Board or other body or individual to encourage the formation of VAD or EVAD and to further their purposes and objectives, including at a minimum a public information program to reasonably inform landowners of the farmland preservation program.

+- Sec.
+58-57.
+Revocation and enforcement.

-(a) Transfer.
+- (a) Transfer.

 - (1) Transfers of land in a Voluntary Agricultural District due to death of the landowner, sale, or gift shall not revoke the conservation agreement, if all new landowner(s) affirm the conservation agreement and affirm, on a supplemental application, updated information demonstrating that the enrolled land still qualifies for enrollment under subsection 58-56(a).
 In the event that there are water or sewer assessments held in abeyance by this Article, and where the new owner(s) fail(s) to agree in writing to accept liability for those assessments when land is withdrawn either voluntarily or involuntarily from the VAD, the conservation agreement shall be revoked.
-Revocation shall be undertaken pursuant to the provisions of subsection 58-57(c). - (2) Transfers of land in an Enhanced Voluntary Agricultural District due to death of the landowner(s), sale, or gift shall not revoke the conservation agreement.
-The conservation agreement for the Enhanced Voluntary Agricultural District shall be binding upon all successors in interest to the landowner, except for successors in interest resulting from the exercise of rights under a security interest or lien that preceded the conservation agreement. - (b) Renewal.
+Revocation shall be undertaken pursuant to the provisions of subsection 58-57(c).

+- (2) Transfers of land in an Enhanced Voluntary Agricultural District due to death of the landowner(s), sale, or gift shall not revoke the conservation agreement.
+The conservation agreement for the Enhanced Voluntary Agricultural District shall be binding upon all successors in interest to the landowner, except for successors in interest resulting from the exercise of rights under a security interest or lien that preceded the conservation agreement.
-- (1) VAD District.
-Absent noncompliance by the landowner, neither the Advisory Board beard nor the beard of commissioners Board of Commissioners shall fail to renew any conservation agreement unless this article Article or its authorizing legislation has been repealed. - (2) EVAD Enhanced District.
-A conservation agreement for the enhanced district shall be deemed automatically renewed for an additional term of three years, unless either the Advisory Board board or the landowner gives written notice to the contrary prior to the termination date of the conservation agreement.

-(c) Revocation.
+- (b) Renewal.

 - (1) VAD.
+Absent noncompliance by the landowner, neither the Advisory Board nor the Board of Commissioners shall fail to renew any conservation agreement unless this Article or its authorizing legislation has been repealed.

+- (2) EVAD.
+A conservation agreement for the enhanced district shall be deemed automatically renewed for an additional term of three years, unless either the Advisory Board or the landowner gives written notice to the contrary prior to the termination date of the conservation agreement.

+- (c) Revocation.

-By providing 30 days' advance written notice to the Advisory Board, a landowner of qualifying farmland within a VAD may revoke the conservation agreement or the Advisory Board may revoke the same conservation agreement based on noncompliance by the landowner, subject to the same provisions as contained in subsection 58-56(a) for appeal of denials.
+- (1) VAD.
+By providing 30 days' advance written notice to the Advisory Board, a landowner of qualifying farmland within a VAD may revoke the conservation agreement or the Advisory Board may revoke the same conservation agreement based on noncompliance by the landowner,

+subject to the same provisions as contained in subsection 58-56(a) for appeal of denials.
 Such revocation shall result in loss of qualifying farm status and loss of eligibility to participate in a VAD.
 Absent noncompliance by the landowner, neither the Advisory Board nor the Board of Commissioners shall revoke any conservation agreement prior to its expiration.
-If the Advisory Board shall revoke this conservation agreement for cause, the landowner shall have the appeal rights set forth in subsection 58-56(a). - (2) EVAD.
+If the Advisory Board shall revoke this conservation agreement for cause, the landowner shall have the appeal rights set forth in subsection 58-56(a).

+- (2) EVAD.
 Conservation agreements for land within enhanced districts are irrevocable for a period of ten years. - (3) Revocation.
 If at the end of the term, the agreement is not automatically renewed or renewed voluntarily by the landowner, then a notice of revocation shall be recorded in the County land record system sufficient to provide notice that the land has been withdrawn from the Enhanced Voluntary Agricultural District Program.